What Is Mirtazapine?

 There are some side effects that can happen to dogs when they are taking the medicine.

-Swelling of the lips or face, hives or breathing difficulties is an allergic reaction from the dog when it is taking mirtazapine.
+Swelling of the lips or face, hives or breathing difficulties are an allergic reaction from the dog when it is taking mirtazapine.

-In these cases, the veterinarian should be contacted immediately to explain the symptoms in the dog so care can be given.
+In these cases, the veterinarian should be contacted immediately to explain the symptoms in the dog so care can be give.